 Samford offers 30 undergraduate and graduate/professional degrees.
 There are 158 undergraduate majors, minors and concentrations.
 Graduate/professional degrees are offered in business, divinity, design studies, education, health professions, environmental management, law, music, nursing, pharmacy and public health.
 The university’s College of Health Sciences is adding many new undergraduate and graduate/professional programs in the next few years.

-The faculty-to-student ratio is 1:12, and no classes are taught by teaching assistants.
+The faculty-to-student ratio is 1:13.
 Among Samford’s 48,000-plus alumni are more than 60 U.S. congressmen, seven state governors, two U.S. Supreme Court justices, four Rhodes Scholars, multiple Emmy and Grammy award-winning artists, two national championship football coaches, and recipients of the Pulitzer and Nobel Peace prizes.

 The university fields 17 varsity sports—eight men’s and nine women’s—that participate at the NCAA Division I level in the Southern Conference.